dimpurr/awesome-acg-machine-learning/README.md

 - For `Network Implementations` , use the following format:  `- [project-name](http://github-or-project-homepage.com) - Description.`
 - For `Papers` , use the following format: `- [paper-title, *published-in-(optional)*](http://paper-pdf-direct-link-(perferred)-or-library-page) - Description & project related (optional).`
-- Follow the original capitalization of the name of the project (no need to covert letter case).
+- Follow the original capitalization of the name of the project (no need to covert letter case)
+- Descriptions begin with a capital letter, and no need to end with a period.